Systems / lead response

 Invoca, 2024

-Read the second half of that again: fewer than 3 in 100 people leave a voicemail.
-So "they'll leave a message if it's important" simply isn't how it works.
-They tap back to the results and call the next business.
-The voicemail box is not your safety net — it's where leads go to be forgotten.
+Sit with the second half: fewer than 3 in 100 callers bother with voicemail.
+So "they'll leave a message if it really matters" just isn't how people behave.
+They tap back to the search results and call the next business in the list.
+Your voicemail box was never the safety net you assumed.
+It's where leads go to be forgotten.

-It's also not evenly spread.
-Some industries miss far more calls than others, and the revenue at stake is real:
+And the loss isn't spread evenly.
+Some industries miss far more calls than others, and the money riding on each one is real:

 27%